- Based largely on research by Dr. Carol Dweck, the study of fixed and growth mindsets gives us insight into a wide range of individual behaviors.

 How can you tell if your people are channeling a growth mindset?
 There are four “Ts” you can use to find out.

 How does your team evaluate productivity and value-add?
 It comes down to two T’s – tracking (which is concerned with measuring output, work hours, and boxes checked) or trust (which is based on the belief that teammates will work on what is important and needed because we are all working towards a shared goal).

-A fixed work mindset on your team would manifest as people being singularly focused on what’s gotten done.
-A growth work mindset would mean that team members were embracing trust and focusing on outcomes instead of outputs.
+A fixed mindset on your team would manifest as people being singularly focused on what’s gotten done.
+A growth mindset would mean that team members were embracing trust and focusing on outcomes instead of outputs.

 Top-down vs. transparency

 How does information flow within your team and at your company?
 A top-down approach means that decisions, responsibilities, and priorities are decided by those in leadership positions.
 A transparent approach means that the key information that’s needed for decision-making and prioritization is available to all.

 A fixed mindset would yield a top-down information flow, while a growth mindset would prioritize transparency, trusting that every member of a team has something valuable to contribute to the collective work at hand.

 To shift your team towards a growth mindset, follow these four tips.

 Some teams operate successfully within a fixed mindset, especially those with predictable duties and workflows.
 If that’s true for your team, it might not be appropriate to call for a complete overhaul of your ways of working – but you can start with some small changes to cultivate a growth mindset.